Circuit de la Sarthe (Le Mans)

 - mechanical compliance through transitions

-Le Mans rewards cars that are efficient, composed, and easy to drive repeatedly over long stints.
-A setup that produces one spectacular qualifying lap but overheats tires or punishes the driver will often lose over the course of a race.
-The goal is not simply to build the fastest car.
-The goal is to build a car capable of sustaining speed for an entire event.
+A setup that produces one spectacular qualifying lap but overheats the tires or punishes the driver will lose over the course of a race.
+Build for the race, not the hotlap.

 Starting Setup — Build for Stability at Speed

-While the straights are important, the lap is still won or lost through the transitions between them.
-The Porsche Curves, Dunlop Esses, and the fast approach phases into the Mulsanne chicanes all require stability and confidence at very high speed.
-A car that feels nervous in these sections forces hesitation, and hesitation costs far more lap time than a few additional kilometers per hour at the end of the straight.
+The lap is still won or lost through the transitions between straights.
+The Porsche Curves, Dunlop Esses, and the approach phases into the Mulsanne chicanes all require stability and confidence at very high speed, and a car that feels nervous in these sections forces hesitation.
+Hesitation costs far more lap time than a few extra kilometers per hour at the end of a straight.

-The correct approach is usually a medium-low downforce configuration that still provides enough support to maintain confidence through the high-speed sections.
-What matters most is not the absolute top speed of the car, but how quickly the car reaches that speed after corner exit.
-A slightly slower ultimate top speed is often more effective if the car can apply throttle earlier and accelerate more efficiently.
+Start with a medium-low downforce configuration that still provides enough support to maintain confidence through the fast sections.
+What matters most is not absolute top speed but how quickly your car reaches that speed after corner exit.
+A slightly lower terminal velocity is irrelevant if you can apply throttle earlier and accelerate more efficiently.

-Mechanically, the car should lean toward stability and predictability rather than aggression.
-Dampers and differential settings become especially important because so many of the critical corners involve heavy braking followed immediately by aggressive throttle application.
-The suspension must remain composed during these transitions, allowing the driver to attack braking zones without destabilizing the rear of the car.
+Mechanically, bias toward stability and predictability.
+Dampers and differential settings are especially important because so many critical corners combine heavy braking with immediate, aggressive throttle application, and your suspension must stay composed through those transitions to let you attack braking zones without unsettling the rear.

-Long-run behavior also matters significantly.
-A setup that creates excessive tire slip or forces constant steering corrections may feel quick initially, but will punish the tires over the course of a fuel stint.
-Softer spring and damper settings than you might normally run in a sprint race often produce better overall race pace because they reduce tire stress and make the car easier to drive consistently.
+A setup that generates excessive tire slip or forces constant correction may feel fast early in a stint, but softer spring and damper settings than you would run in a sprint race will often produce better overall race pace because they reduce tire stress and keep the car consistent across a full fuel run.

 The fastest Le Mans setup is rarely the most dramatic one.
-It is usually the setup that remains calm and efficient lap after lap.
+It’s the one that stays calm lap after lap.

 Priority Corner #1 — Tertre Rouge (Turn 6)

 Tertre Rouge is where you make your money.
-This fast right-hander leads directly onto the first section of the Mulsanne Straight, and your exit speed here determines whether you spend the straight attacking the car ahead or defending from the car behind.
+This fast right-hander feeds directly onto the Mulsanne Straight, and your exit speed here determines whether you spend that straight attacking or defending.

-Once the car reaches the apex, the priority shifts entirely to acceleration.
-The setup must allow the driver to apply throttle aggressively while maintaining rotation and stability.
+Once you reach the apex, everything becomes about acceleration.
 This is not simply about getting back to full throttle.
-It is about controlling all of that power being delivered through the rear tires.
-A poor setup will begin pushing toward the outside wall as power is applied, forcing the driver to hesitate or reduce throttle input.
-A strong setup allows the car to remain planted while still rotating naturally, enabling earlier throttle application and significantly stronger acceleration onto the straight.
-Once again dampers are a key tool in your arsenal, but the differential settings can be just as important to maintaining grip and composure while applying throttle.
-The gains here are enormous because every kilometer per hour carried onto the Mulsanne compounds for an extended period of time.
-A small improvement in exit speed can create a meaningful advantage long before the first chicane arrives.
+It is about controlling how all of that power is delivered through the rear tires.
+A poor setup pushes toward the outside wall as power goes in, forcing you to lift or reduce input.
+A strong setup stays planted while still rotating naturally, letting you apply throttle earlier and accelerate harder onto the straight.
+Dampers remain important here, but differential settings are just as critical for maintaining grip and composure as power builds.
+The gains compound quickly because every extra kilometer per hour you carry onto the Mulsanne stays with you all the way to the first chicane.

 Priority Corners #2 — The Mulsanne Chicanes

-The Forza and Michelin Chicanes present one of the most unique challenges on the circuit because they combine extremely high-speed approaches with rapid directional changes and aggressive braking demands.
-While each chicane technically consists of multiple corners, they are best understood as complete sequences rather than isolated apexes.
+The Forza and Michelin Chicanes combine extremely high-speed approaches with rapid directional changes and hard braking, and they are best understood as complete sequences rather than isolated corners.
+Surviving them is not the goal.
+Using them to create an overtaking opportunity at Mulsanne Corner is.

-The Michelin Chicane introduces an even greater challenge because it is slightly tighter than the Forza Chicane while also leading directly into one of the best passing opportunities on the entire track.
-A strong exit here carries momentum all the way into the braking zone for Mulsanne Corner.
+The Michelin Chicane is slightly tighter than the Forza and leads directly into one of the best passing opportunities on the circuit.
+A strong exit carries momentum all the way to the braking zone for Mulsanne Corner.
+A weak one hands that opportunity to the car behind you.

 Priority Corner #3 — Mulsanne Corner (Turn 9)

-The braking phase must remain stable despite the enormous speeds involved.
-Locking a tire or forcing excessive understeer compromises the entire corner and destroys acceleration onto the following straight.
-The car must rotate smoothly without becoming nervous or unstable.
+The braking phase must stay stable despite the enormous speeds involved.
+Locking a tire or pushing into understeer compromises the entire corner and kills acceleration onto the straight that follows.
+Your car must rotate smoothly and predictably.

 The Problem Areas — Arnage and Ford Chicane

 The same logic applies to the Ford Chicane at the end of the lap.
-A poor exit here can leave the driver stuck behind traffic through the Dunlop section and Esses, compromising an enormous portion of the following lap.
-In both cases, the issue is not the individual corner, but the chain reaction it creates afterward.
+A weak exit there leaves you stuck behind traffic through the Dunlop section and Esses, compromising a large portion of the following lap.
+In both cases the damage is not the corner itself but the chain reaction it sets off.

-On the other hand, this dynamic can also be used defensively.
-Drivers who understand how difficult overtaking becomes in these rhythm sections can intentionally control the pace of the cars behind them, disrupting momentum and forcing mistakes.
+That dynamic also works in your favor.
+Drivers who understand how difficult overtaking is through these rhythm sections can control the pace of the cars behind them, disrupting momentum and forcing mistakes.

 Overlooked Tuning — Gear Ratios

-Gear ratios are frequently underestimated at Le Mans, despite being one of the most important tuning tools on the track.
-Because such a large percentage of the lap is spent accelerating from medium or low speed back toward maximum velocity, gearbox optimization can produce meaningful gains over the course of a race.
+Gear ratios are easy to overlook and costly to get wrong.
+At a track where such a large portion of the lap is spent accelerating from medium or low speed back toward maximum velocity, gearbox optimization produces real gains over the course of a race.

-The first priority is ensuring that the car does not require an upshift during the track-out phase of critical corners.
-If the driver must shift while still unwinding steering lock, momentum is interrupted and acceleration suffers for the entire length of the following straight.
-Instead, the selected gear should allow the car to complete the entire corner exit phase cleanly before requiring an upshift.
+The first priority is making sure your car does not need an upshift during the exit phase of a critical corner.
+If you are still unwinding steering lock when the shift comes, the interruption costs you momentum for the entire length of the following straight.
+The exit gear should carry you cleanly through the full corner exit before an upshift is needed.

-Beyond that, the remaining ratios should keep the engine operating within its strongest power range for as much of the lap as possible.
-Maintaining the engine near peak power output improves acceleration consistency and reduces the time spent waiting for the engine to climb back into the optimal RPM range.
+Beyond that, the remaining ratios should keep the engine in its strongest power range for as much of the lap as possible, reducing the time spent waiting for revs to climb back into the zone where the car actually accelerates well.

 Something New is Coming — onRails